nhsconnect/prm-practice-migration/guide/03-pre-migration-planning.md

 ## Data checking preparation {#data-checking-prep}

-The Target Supplier will provide a set of test criteria for data checking following the [Initial data production day](initial-data-production).
+The new supplier (target) will provide a set of test criteria for data checking following the [Initial data production day](initial-data-production).
 The Practice will be asked to find a series of patient records that match these criteria (usually up to 20 records) and a selection of random records.
-Usually, the Target Supplier or Commissioning Support Unit (CSU) will assist with the initial selection of records before asking the Practice to complete finding the remaining patient records unaided.
+Usually, the new supplier (target) or Commissioning Support Unit (CSU) will assist with the initial selection of records before asking the Practice to complete finding the remaining patient records unaided.

-The Practice will need to detail the selected patient records in a document provided by the Target Supplier.
+The Practice will need to detail the selected patient records in a document provided by the new supplier (target).
 The list of selected patient records will need to be available on the [Initial data production day](initial-data-production).

 ### Is a reconciliation needed?